Jonathan Van Ness Has 5 Easy Tips That'll Give You Your Best Hair Ever

 Whether they wear it curly, straight or in between, Jonathan Van Ness has one of the most enviable heads of hair in showbiz.
 It makes complete sense.
 A professional New York hairstylist for 15 years – and, of course, hair and grooming expert on much-loved Netflix series Queer Eye – Jonathan's experience has helped shape what beauty enthusiasts are touting as the most exciting beauty launch of the past year: JVN Hair.

 Since bursting onto the scene in August 2021, Jonathan's namesake haircare brand has amassed legions of loyal stans.
-Now, much to the excitement of hair obsessives in the UK, the entire collection has just landed at Space NK.
+Now, much to the excitement of hair obsessives in Australia, the entire collection has just landed at Space NK, which ships internationally.
+[Editor's note: unfortunately the site doesn't offer automatic Australian price conversions, so you'll need to calculate from British Pounds or Euros.]
 With the tagline "come as you are", JVN champions diversity, positivity and self-care, earning the brand a fanbase which includes celebrities like Drew Barrymore plus countless TikTokers.
 (It's almost impossible not to come across the many impressive reviews during a midnight scroll.)

 Advertisement